Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you plan to visit Las Vegas, unless you really want to, there’s no reason to spend all of your time in the casinos, or even in the city for that matter.
 While you might think the area that surrounds it is a stark, barren desert land, you’d be wrong.
 There are numerous amazing day drips that are worth taking from Vegas, including these.

 Just an hour’s drive from Vegas will bring you to Nevada’s oldest and largest state park, an other-worldly destination where the red sandstone rock formations really do look like fire spewing from the desert sands.
-The landscape’s impressive features were molded more than 150 million years ago, via erosion, shifting sand dunes and moving fault lines and offer a wealth of opportunities for hikers, nature lovers, artists and photographers.
+One of the top parks in Nevada, its landscape’s impressive features were molded more than 150 million years ago, via erosion, shifting sand dunes, and moving fault lines and offer a wealth of opportunities for hikers, nature lovers, artists, and photographers.
 There are a number of trails that will allow you to get a closer look at the park’s “fire,” as well as its ancient trees and 3,000-year-old Indian petroglyphs.
-Minus the crowds, neon lights and dancing water fountains, this is an ideal place to get away from the chaos of the city and just enjoy the silence.
+Minus the crowds, neon lights, and dancing water fountains, this is an ideal place to get away from the chaos of the city and just enjoy the silence.

-Death Valley National Park is a two- to three-hour drive from Las Vegas, or, if you want to get there faster, you can catch a 40-minute flight.
+One of America’s most beautiful national parks, Death Valley National Park is a two- to three-hour drive from Las Vegas, or, if you want to get there faster, you can catch a 40-minute flight.
 You might be surprised to discover that it’s actually filled with life, at least during certain times of the year.
 While summer is probably not the best time to go, the rest of the year can be idyllic, especially the springtime, which brings a spectacular display of brilliant wildflowers.
-During a good year, meaning perfect conditions, the desert will be filled with a sea of gold, purple, pink or white flowers.
-If you arrive during an “off” year, or during another season, you can check out the phenomenon known as the “sailing stones.”
-These stones that weigh around 700 pounds mysteriously move across the sandy surface of the playa on their own – sometimes at a distance of more than 650 feet.
-They leave visible tracks in their wake and have puzzled scientists for decades.
-Many blame aliens, paranormal activity, magnetic fields and there are even some who refuse to believe this is anything other than the work of con-artists who want to attract more visitors to the area.
-Still others theorize that, in winter, the wet clay and strong winds – which can reach speeds of up to 90 mph – are to blame, but no one is 100 percent certain what causes it.
+During a good year, meaning perfect conditions, the desert will be filled with a sea of gold, purple, pink, or white flowers.

 The Grapevine Canyon Petroglyphs are located in Grapevine Canyon on Spirit Mountain near Laughlin, about a 90-minute drive from Las Vegas.
 While the Mojave Desert may seem rather desolate and barren, taking a walk through the canyon will tell otherwise.
 During non-drought years, a freshwater spring flows out of the canyon floor, giving life to an array of plants and animals.
 Walk along the trail that meanders along the bench at the edge of Grapevine Wash, and as you near the canyon mouth, you’ll see the first petroglyph panels on boulders and cliff faces on either side.
 The age of the etchings has not been determined – they may be as recent as 200 years ago, or as ancient as 800 years old.

-Located just 17 miles west of The Strip, Red Rock Canyon National Conservation Area feels like you’ve entered a completely different world.
+Located just 17 miles west of The Strip, Red Rock Canyon National Conservation Area is one of the best things to do in Las Vegas off the Strip.
 It’s anything but the bright lights of the big city.
-The nearly 200,000-acre area offers over 30 miles of hiking trails, horseback riding, mountain biking, picnicking and nature observing among the unique geologic features and wildlife that represents some of the best examples of the Mojave Desert.
+The nearly 200,000-acre area offers over 30 miles of hiking trails, horseback riding, mountain biking, picnicking and nature observing among the unique geologic features and wildlife that represent some of the best examples of the Mojave Desert.
 If you’re not up for anything too active, take the 13-mile scenic drive and you’ll see the desert come to life, including Keystone Thrust, a massive wall of rock with jagged, fiery red stripes that can be seen as far away as The Strip.

 Cathedral Gorge State Park is another spectacularly unique spot in Nevada that feels as if you’ve stepped onto another planet with its dramatic and unique patterns carved by erosion in the soft bentonite clay.
 It almost looks like a mini-version of Bryce Canyon National Park in Utah, with its hoodoo-like spires, and it can be reached in about two-and-a-half hours.
 Hikers and photographers should not miss it – explore the slot canyons or follow one of the hiking trails for jaw-dropping views.